mifuyne/duviri-mood-clock/README.md

 This will eventually be a webpage that can:
 - display the information
 - allow for users to suggest new seed time and mood, in case updates or game server issues changes the mood spiral schedule

+## License

+GNU General Public License v3.0 (SPDX: GPL-3.0-or-later)

+At first I was going to go with the Unlicense when I was going to use primitives.
+But now I'm choosing to go with a more Rust(-ic? -y?) approach.
+There is more logic thrown into this than I initially planned as well.

+This license *should* allow you to host your own version of the mood clock (in case something happens to my own version).
+If not, please feel free to correct me and make a PR for a more suitable license!